Engagement Ring Settings 101: Your Expert Guide to Ring Settings

 Gypsy settings make beautiful, simplistic engagement rings and wedding bands, and they can be a popular choice for men's rings too.
 This setting sets the stone "flush" into a hole in the ring so it doesn't protrude at all.
 The ring's metal is then pressed and hammered around the stone's perimeter to secure it.
 This diamond ring settings style protects a stone from being nicked because it secures the diamond extremely well.
 And, because it has a completely smooth surface, it's less prone to snagging on clothes or getting scratched during daily wear.
-One of the least commonly found settings, the gypsy has a distinct boho vibe, making it a great option for those who have an affinity for the laid-back, free-spirited aesthetic.
+One of the least commonly found settings, the gypsy has a distinct boho vibe, making it a great option for those who have an affinity for vintage or antique rings and a free-spirited aesthetic.

 As its name implies, the Tiffany setting was designed by Tiffany & Co. in 1886.
 This diamond ring setting features six prongs that are positioned to showcase a diamond's sparkle as much as possible.
 It's typically paired with a plain band to draw all eyes to the diamond.
 Since Tiffany trademarked this setting, there's only one store where you can get it.
 And, although it certainly amplifies a ring's beauty, it features higher-set prongs, so you'll want to get it checked yearly to make sure the diamond doesn't come loose.

 Popular for both engagement and wedding rings, a channel setting sandwiches a row of stones—with no metal separating them—between two horizontal parallel channels for part or all of the ring.
 A channel set ring, which makes up 5% of designs based on our data, protects the girdle of the stones while providing better security for small stones than a prong or pavé setting.
 Its surface is also completely smooth and unobtrusive.